akhan118/Python-Stocks-Regression-Analysis/README.md

-I'll write about it more in the future .
+Let me know if you have questions and I'll write about it more in the future.

     RegressionAnalysis import RegressionAnalysis